EFForg/webrequest-tlsinfo-api/proposal.md

 The lack of any kind of introspection prevents the development of a number of security focused plugins such as:

-a. plugins that feed third-party telemetry systems like EFF's DSO
+1. plugins that feed third-party telemetry systems like EFF's DSO
-b. plugins that want to replicate functionality of things like SSL Labs security scoring
+2. plugins that want to replicate functionality of things like SSL Labs security scoring
-c. plugins that want to provide lower level/more prominent cert chain introspection than provided by existing cert viewer
+3. plugins that want to provide lower level/more prominent cert chain introspection than provided by existing cert viewer
-d. plugins that want to attempt MITM detection services
+4. plugins that want to attempt MITM detection services
-e. plugins that help debug various TLS deployment issues
+5. plugins that help debug various TLS deployment issues

 ## Proposed API